These are the current Bye-Laws as of July 2024.

 i.
 Quorum is required for a vote to take place and shall be 50% +1 of members.

 j.
-All liberation officers shall have voting rights across the Policy Zones should they wish to attend.
+All Student officers shall have voting rights across the Policy Zones should they wish to attend.

 k.
-If a liberation officer is unable to attend a Policy Zone, they may send a member of their Liberation Network Committee instead, who will have voting rights for the duration of the meeting.
+If a Student Officer is unable to attend a Policy Zone, they may send a member of their Committee instead, who will have voting rights for the duration of the meeting.

 l.
 The Chair of each Zone should be the relevant Sabbatical Officer.
 If they are absent an acting chair may be elected at the meeting.